 Fredette was able to assume the number one offensive option again for the Sharks.
 He averaged 37.6 points per game in his first season, including an eruption for 73 points in a double-overtime loss against the Zhejiang Guangsha Lions.
 The next season, he scored 75 points in one game, including 40 in the fourth quarter, in a 137-136 loss to the Beikong Fly Dragons.
 He won the CBA International MVP in his first season and made the All-Star team each year in the league.

-Currently, Fredette plays for Panathinaikos of the Greek Basket League and EuroLeauge.
+As of last season, Fredette plays in Greece for Panathinaikos of the Greek Basket League and EuroLeague.

-Fredette’s career isn’t what we expected, but that doesn’t take away from anything he did at BYU.
+The former BYU star’s career isn’t what we expected, but that doesn’t take away from anything he did in college.
 He burned intensely and brightly, making himself a household name in the process.
-His career shows that anything can and will happen, no matter the success accrued.
+For Fredette, his career shows that anything can and will happen, no matter the success accrued.
 Just like college basketball.